 A role in Oliver Stone`s JFK widened the breath of his work in 1991, and he was a standout within an ensemble cast that included fellow Canadian, John Candy.
 A cinematic version of the Broadway play Six Degrees of Separation was, without doubt, one of his shining hours.
 He won rave reviews for the 1993 performance, along with his costars Stockard Channing and Will Smith.
 Back on the small screen he won an Emmy for outstanding supporting actor in Citizen X in 1994-1995.

 Sutherland next played Lucien Wilbanks, an alcoholic Southern lawyer with a few tricks up his sleeve in A Time to Kill, which was adapted from the John Grisham novel and made in 1996.
 In 1998 he played the coach of American phenom runner Steve Prefontaine.
 Without Limits was one of two movies released about the athlete.
 Space Cowboys was his Y2K project and saw him easily hold his own against some of the beggest names in Hollywood.

-Yet another quick change for the multi-talented Sutherland came in the form of voice acting for the animated Final Fantasy was released in 2001.
-In early November, 2000 he was honoured in Canada with a Governor-General's Performing Arts Award.
+Yet another quick change for the multi-talented Sutherland came in the form of voice acting for the animated Final Fantasy, which was released in 2001.
+In early November, 2000 he was honoured in Canada with a Governor-General`s Performing Arts Award.

 The year 2000 also brought the east coast native to a personal milestone when he turned 65.
-Now well into his 70s he shows no signs of slowing down and has completed more than 26 films since the dawn of the new millenium as well as costarring in a modern, fast-paced TV series that, unfortunately, didn't get renewed.
+Now well into his 70s he shows no signs of slowing down and has completed more than 26 films since the dawn of the new millenium as well as costarring in a modern, fast-paced TV series that, unfortunately, didn’t get renewed.
 And, across all that recent work, like his entire career, he has moved happily from role to role easily becoming one different character after another.
-Perhaps that has been the secret to his long success as he begins to draw near to his 50th year as a film actor.
+Perhaps that has been the secret to his long success as he continues to work hard in his 50th year as a film actor.